TheMarex/ba-thesis/text/2_models.md

 ### Linearization

-In a man-made environment it is fair to assume that the ground a robot will walk on can be approximate by a slightly sloped plane.
+In a man-made environment it is fair to assume that the ground a robot will walk on can be approximated by a slightly sloped plane.
 In most cases it can even be assumed that there is no slope at all.

 The basic assumption in the next section will be that the CoM will have a *constant displacement* with regard to our ground plane.
 Thus we can constrain the movement of the CoM to a plane that is parallel to the ground plane.
-Note that this assumption is, depending on the walking speed, only approximately true for human walking as shown by Orendurff et al. \citep{orendurff2004effect}.
+Note that these assumption is, depending on the walking speed, only approximately true for human walking as shown by Orendurff et al. \citep{orendurff2004effect}.
 For slow to fast walking ($0.7$ m/s and $1.6$ m/s respectively) the average displacement in $z$-direction was found to be between $2.7cm$ and $4.81$ cm.
 While the walking patterns generated based on the LIP-model will guarantee dynamic stability, they might not look natural with regard to human walking.